npapanik/Adyton/utils/trace-processing/README.md

 * MySQL (only for the MIT Reality trace)
 * dialog (only for -gui option)

-Most of the tools are pre-installed in the common linux distributions, e.g., Ubuntu.
-In order to have access in most of the original datasets you should join the CRAWDAD community.
+Commonly used linux distributions, e.g., Ubuntu, come with all the required tools already installed.
+To get access in most of the original datasets you should join the CRAWDAD community.
 The CRAWDAD registration is free and can be completed through the [CRAWDAD registration page](http://crawdad.org/joinup.html).

 ####Processing one or more traces